Homicide Detectives Investigating After Man Found Shot Dead in Car Near Victorville Campground

 Officials were called around 3:30 a.m. about a man deceased inside a vehicle on Stoddard Wells Road east of the 15 Freeway, the San Bernardino County Sheriff’s Department said in a news release.

-The area is on the northeast edge of Victorville, near a KOA campground and a private gun club with several shooting ranges, sheriff’s spokeswoman Jodi Miller confirmed.
+The area is on the northeast edge of Victorville, near a campground and a private gun club with several shooting ranges, sheriff’s spokeswoman Jodi Miller confirmed.

 Responding deputies found the victim suffering from an apparent gunshot wound, and he was pronounced dead at the scene.
 The Sheriff’s Department did not immediately identify the man, or say what type of vehicle he was found in.

-Note: Correction: An earlier version of this article and its headline incorrectly described the location where the victim’s body was found as an off-highway vehicle recreation area.
-The story has been updated with the correction location.